google/syzkaller/docs/netbsd/README.md

 ## Missing things

-- Automating the configuation changes (like appending to config files), generating the json config file on the fly (with customizable values to the keys using command line parameters) and calling syz-manager with `anita` using just a single command.
+- Automating the configuration changes (like appending to config files), generating the json config file on the fly (with customizable values to the keys using command line parameters) and calling syz-manager with `anita` using just a single command.
 - System call descriptions. `sys/netbsd/*.txt` is a dirty copy from `sys/linux/*.txt` with everything that does not compile dropped.
 We need to go through syscalls and verify/fix/extend them, including devices/ioctls/etc.
 - Currently only `amd64` arch is supported.
 Supporting `386` would be useful, because it should cover compat paths.
 Also, we could do testing of the linux-compatibility subsystem.
 - `pkg/host` needs to be taught how to detect supported syscalls/devices.
-- On Linux we have emission of exernal networking/USB traffic into kernel using tun/gadgetfs.
+- On Linux we have emission of external networking/USB traffic into kernel using tun/gadgetfs.
 Implementing these for NetBSD could uncover a number of high-profile bugs.